 To change this, read here or if you are already logged into your account go to ‘Redemption Settings‘ in the ‘My Account’ menu.

 To take advantage of this, sign up using this link.

-Hot tip: download the Woolworths App onto your mobile to access your Woolworths Rewards card with ease.
+Hot tip: download the Woolworths App onto your mobile to access your Everyday Rewards card with ease.
 Or take a photo of your card and save it as a ‘Favourite’ photo for easy access when you are shopping!

 Join free with Deliveroo